elliamlee/iot_project/microsoft_azure/Description.md

 The following is a list of the exact hardware I've tested this on:
 - RaspberryPi Zero
 - DHT11 3-pin sensor

+## Software Needed
+This was tested using the following software:

+- Raspbian 8.0 (jessie)
+- The Adafruit_Python_DHT Sensor Library